 RELATED: What groups are at high-risk for flu complications?

 Myth #3: The flu is just a bad cold…why would I get a vaccine for it?

 Speaking of minor illnesses, the flu actually doesn’t fall into that category.

 “Influenza is a deadly virus that kills thousands of people every year,” says Joshua Septimus, MD, an internist at Houston Methodist.
 “Influenza can also cause serious illnesses that require hospitalization, such as pneumonia.”

-Since 2010, the CDC estimates anywhere from 140,000 to 960,000 flu-related hospitalizations every year and about 12,000 to 79,000 flu-related deaths in the United States.
-Meanwhile, Dr. Septimus explains, the common cold isn’t life-threatening and rarely results in additional let alone serious complications.
+Since 2010, the CDC estimates anywhere from 140,000 to 810,000 flu-related hospitalizations every year and about 12,000 to 61,000 flu-related deaths in the United States.
+Meanwhile, Dr. Septimus explains, the common cold isn’t life-threatening and rarely results in serious complications.

-Myth #4: I got a flu shot last year, I don’t need another one.
+Myth #4: I got a flu shot last year, so I don’t need another one.

-Meaning, you can’t coast along on the benefits of last year’s shot.
+In other words, you can’t coast along on the benefits of last year’s shot.
 You should get a flu shot every year.

 Myth #5: I’m allergic to eggs, so I can’t get the flu shot.

 Most flu shots produced today use an egg-based manufacturing process that leaves trace amounts of egg protein behind.
 So, many people with egg allergies assume the vaccine isn’t safe for them.
 Dr. Ilboudo says that’s not the case.